Focusing on Your Weaknesses Won’t Make You Stronger

 From a walking meditation to the ocean, to the hot tub (with suits!), to delicious chef-prepared meals, and time with new colleagues, in addition to all the learning, this physician resilience retreat provided many opportunities to relax and renew.

-A Second Physician Resilience Retreat is Coming October 2018!
+A Second Physician Mindfulness Retreat is Coming October 2018!

 Every organization has a leader, from presidents to department chiefs to CEOs, CFOs, CMOs, and even CROs (Chief Risk Officers).
 So what is a CLO?
 It’s the most important one of all: Chief Life Officer.
 It’s a position that is open in each of our lives but the one that’s least likely to be filled.